 Despite its well-known flaws (and frankly ridiculous reason for existence), at present, the Life in the UK Test is mandatory.
 Ensure you study widely and practice mock tests to prepare.
 Although you can retake the test as many times as you need, each attempt will cost you £50.

 Obtaining your ILR results in a sigh (often tears) of relief for couples together in the UK on a Spouse Visa.
-Make sure your marriage story has a happy conclusion by seeking expert advice before making your Settlement application.
+Make sure your marriage story has a happy conclusion by seeking expert advice from our immigration lawyers before making your Settlement application.

 It's a shame that you dont have an 'Excellent' star rating on here, as my experience with Reiss Edwards is nothing short of an excellent rating.
 They handled my application for an Indefinite Leave to remain in April 2014 and did my husband's one very recently including my daughter.
 Every time i have approached them, they have continued to treat me with courtesy, respect and patience.
 Amar was indeed a very thorough and professional gentleman.
 He is very knowledgeable, corporative and engaging.
 He responded to my emails, calls and enquiries promptly.
 He was always reassuring.
 I could not have asked for a better Immigration service.
 I would recommend them over and over again for anyone looking for an immigration advice.
 They gave me a free immigration advice when i called them, and the quality of the advice was something other charge thousands for.
 If you need a particular, name, Amar would be it.
 He exemplifies, for me, the true, professional gentleman.
 He is a valuable asset to Reiss Edwards.